diegogb-08/Fighting-Game/README.md

     <img src="./img/select.jpg">
 </p>

-3. Here is where the game begings.
-In order to start the fight you need to press the button situated in the middle of the screen and the fighters will randomly start fighting, and right on the top of the button all the battle information will be displayed.
-On top of each fighter you will find their health life so you can follow up the battle and the damaged caused to each fighter.
+3. Here is where the game begins.
+In order to start the fight you need to press the button situated in the middle of the screen and the fighters will randomly start fighting, and the battle information will be displayed in the gray square located on top of the button.
+Moreover, on top of each fighter you will find their health life bar so you can follow up the battle and the damaged caused to each fighter.
 <p align="center">
     <img src="./img/fightB.jpg">
 </p>

-4. At the end of the Battle, the game will show who's the winner and you will be able to Reset the Game in order to play again if you wish to do so.
+4. At the end of the battle, the game will show who's the winner and you will be able to Reset the Game in order to play again if you wish to do so by pressing the button **Reset Game**.
 I bet you will play a second time :wink:
 <p align="center">
     <img src="./img/winnerR.jpg">
 </p>

-# :boom:ENJOY THE BATTLE!:boom: :muscle:
+# :boom:ENJOY THE BATTLES!:boom: :muscle: